Berkeley slams UK government measures to curb housing market

-LONDON British housebuilder Berkeley has attacked government measures designed to help cool the country's surging housing market, saying they were a poor policy response that would prevent house purchases by people who could afford them.
+LONDON Housebuilder Berkeley has attacked government measures designed to help cool Britain's surging housing market, saying they were a poor policy response that would prevent house purchases by people who could afford them.

 British house prices have risen by 11 percent over the last year, data showed earlier this month, benefiting house builders but leading to concerns that the property market could overheat and pose a risk to financial stability.